BerniceTran/Grocery-List-Management/GroupProject/Docs/DesignDocument.md

 This is the initial concept design for our final product.
 A full explanation of how to use the app's functions can be found [here].
 ![alt text][UI]

-**Version 1.2 UI with States**
+**Version 1.6 UI with States**

-As of GLM v1.2 this is the UI's current design with its corresponding states - the pdf for this diagram can be found at this [link].
+As of GLM v1.6 (our released product), this is the UI's current design with its corresponding states - the pdf for this diagram can be found at this [link].

-*Note - due to scalability issues, it would be best to open the image in a new tab to zoom in.*
+*Note - due to scalability issues, it would be best to open the image in a new tab and zooming in.*

 ![alt text][states]